 Vulnerability identification in the border regions

-The identification of vulnerability of persons arriving at the border regions shall take place, according to IPA, either by the RIS before the registration of the asylum application or during the asylum procedure.
+The identification of vulnerability of persons arriving at the border regions shall take place, according to the Asylum Code which repealed the IPA, either by the RIS before the registration of the asylum application or during the asylum procedure.

 Vulnerability identification by the RIS

-According to Article 39(5) (d) IPA, in the context of reception and identification procedures carried out by the RIS, “[…] The Manager of [RIC] or the Unit, acting on a motivated proposal of the competent medical staff of the Center, shall refer persons belonging to vulnerable groups to the competent public institution of social support or protection as per case.
+‘[…] The Manager of [RIC] or the Unit, acting on a motivated proposal of the competent medical staff of the Centre, shall refer persons belonging to vulnerable groups to the competent public institution of social support or protection as per case.
 A copy of the medical screening and psychosocial support file is transmitted to the Head of the institution where the person resides or is being referred.
 In all cases the continuity of the medical treatment followed shall be ensured, where necessary.
-The assessment that a person is vulnerable shall have as only consequence the immediate provision of special reception conditions.”
+The assessment that a person is vulnerable shall have as only consequence the immediate provision of special reception conditions.’

 Since the end of 2019, the authority competent for carrying out medical checks has been the National Public Health Organisation (EODY), which was established by L 4633/2019 as the successor of KEELPNO.